When Where How

 There are benefits of walking the Camino alone and with others.
 No way is right or wrong but it depends on your comfort level and what you want your experience to be.

 If you want the Camino to be an internal learning experience and if you are expecting to have solitude then walking alone might be a better option for you.
-While if you want the camaraderie of friends, or want to share the experience and form stronger bonds with family then walking with others is something you might consider.
+There are always pilgrims not to far off so the feeling of being totally alone is not a reality.
+There are hundreds of pilgrims walking in your stage each day.
+However, if you want the camaraderie of friends, meet new people, or want to share the experience and form stronger bonds with family then walking with others is something you might consider.

-The way you want to walk the Camino is the right way for you.
+The when where how decisions you make about walking the Camino are the right way for you.
+Everyone walks their own Camino.

 Things to keep in mind when walking with others.